 The red sphere represents our collective income.

-The sheer volume of payments from trading financial assets eclipses the rest of the economy today.
+The volume of payments from trading financial assets eclipses the rest of the economy today.

 There Are Over $7 Quadrillion in Payments Made Each Year.